 Cultivating Your Mind as a Friend

 Cultivating your mind as a friend means first of all being aware of your thoughts on a daily basis.
 If we cast the light of awareness on our compulsive mental activity it immediately becomes lighter, more illumined and begins to change.
 Observation is a state of detachment in which the mind’s turbulence immediately gets reduced.
 If you are aware of your anger it naturally gets diminished because you have stepped aside from it to some degree.
 You are no longer feeding such negative thoughts with your power of attention.
-You are no longer taking the anger as your own but observiing it as a mental reaction that the undisciplined mind of anyone can fall into.
+You are no longer taking the anger as your own but observing it as a mental reaction that the undisciplined mind of anyone can fall into.
 Anger in fact is the same in everyone, a compulsive emotion that veils our true awareness.

 The higher sattvic or detached buddhi is connected to the guru, the higher teachings, cosmic intelligence and the inner Self.
 It can overcome and remove the inimical shatru buddhi that draws us into duality.
 An inner revolution in the budddhi occurs when we learn to discriminate between the eternal and the transient, being and non-being, Self and not-Self, happiness and sorrow.
 This is a key principle of Yoga and Vedanta.
 Cultivating detachment and discrimination (vairagya and viveka) allows us to overcome the inimical mind and turn it into a friend, making us humble before our inner Self of pure consciousness beyond the mind.
+Compassion and devotion are powerful aids in this process.

 The mind that is turned within to the light of consciousness is your best friend.
 The mind that is turned outward into dualistic emotions is your worst enemy.
 Cultivate a friendly mind both to others and to yourself.
 You can do this by wishing well to all, peace and happiness for all, in recognition of the one Self in all beings and the entire universe.